 With good products, gaining customer trust should not be a difficult part of your business.
-Once the basic framework is in place, you will be able not only to gain the trust of your customers, but you will also be better equipped to keep that trust in tact.
+Once the basic framework is in place, you will be able not only to gain the trust of your customers but will also be better equipped to keep that trust intact.

-Testimonials and word of mouth referrals account for 20 - 50 % of purchases made, and for many buyers are more important than price discounts.
-New customers are likely to look to the comments and reviews on your website and base their purchasing decision off this information.
-Adding an example of the product or service to the testimonial will be great reference for future customers.
+Testimonials and word-of-mouth referrals account for 20 - 50 % of purchases made, and for many buyers are more important than price discounts.
+New customers are likely to look to the comments and reviews on your website and base their purchasing decision on this information.
+Adding an example of the product or service to the testimonial will be a great reference for future customers.

 Ask the customer if you can add a picture of them to the testimonials.
 Each picture speaks a thousand words and has the ability to improve your conversion rate by boosting customer empathy.
-It goes without saying that high quality images create more of a connection than blurry, poorly edited images.
+It goes without saying that high-quality images create more of a connection than blurry, poorly edited images.
 Remember, you want to attract, not distract here.
-In a 4 year study, analysing more than 6500 participants, professor BJ Fogg established that the prominence of various elements on a page, can have a direct impact on customers interpretation of the content.
+In a 4 year study, analyzing more than 6500 participants, professor BJ Fogg established that the prominence of various elements on a page can have a direct impact on customers' interpretation of the content.
 Thus, clearly featuring images of your customer can significantly improve your credibility, and ultimately will impact your sales.
-Therefore, a good place to build this rapour between your business and your clients, is through a testimonial page.
+Therefore, a good place to build this vapor between your business and your clients is through a testimonial page.

 5. Humanize your brand